utat-ss/HERON-ground-station/README.md

 # Ground Station Software Suite

-Copy of recently-written document describing the use of this repository as well as gr-utat/
+Ground station documentation describing the use of this repository as well as the [gr-utat](https://github.com/HeronMkII/gr-utat) repository.

 ## GNURadio Set-up
 * Download and install GNURadio v3.8 through whatever means you want.
 Technically PyBOMBS is preferred, but any method should function